mikel-brostrom/boxmot/README.md

 <details>
 <summary>Research</summary>

 The process of experimenting with tracking algorithms without the right tools is slow and cumbersome.
-With these new script our intention is to supercharge the research process by loading pre-generated detections and embeddings.
+With these new scripts our intention is to supercharge the research process by loading pre-generated detections and embeddings such that you can focus on the algorithmic part and get the most out of your research time.

 ```bash
 # saves dets and embs under ./runs/dets_n_embs separately for each yolo and reid model